voulkon/double_language_subtitles/README.md

-# double_language_subtitles
+# double_language_subtitles App

-An Application that Translates an SRT in two languages
+## An Application that Translates an SRT in two languages